 Many other forms of arthritis and other conditions can also cause joint pain.
 A few examples include:

-- fibromyalgia, a condition in which your brain processes pain in your muscles and joints in a way that amplifies your perception of the pain
+- fibromyalgia syndrome, a condition in which your brain processes pain in your muscles and joints in a way that amplifies your perception of the pain

-- scleroderma, a condition in which stiffening of your skin and damage to your small blood vessels can lead to joint pain
+- scleroderma, an autoimmune condition in which inflammation and hardening in your skin connective tissues can lead to organ damage and joint pain

 If you’re experiencing joint pain, stiffness, or other symptoms, talk to your doctor.
 They can help diagnose the cause of your symptoms and recommend a treatment plan.
 In the meantime, find relief from arthritis pain naturally.